ideamark/breadbot/README.md

 * Talk to Breadbot

 ## Install
 Breadbot works on Linux.
-Ofcause u can let it work on other OS by modify the source code.
+Of cause u can let it work on other OS by modify the source code.
 * Download
   * `git clone https://github.com/ideamark/breadbot`
 * Install